Snapchat for Food Trucks

 The problem is that when you show up at a location it’s a mad dash to open your window and serve.
 There’s simply not time to get on social media.

 Our software now automates your twitter messaging.
 Just set up your schedule and twitter can now go on autopilot so you can focus on your customers, not on sending out tweets.
 And it’s fully integrated with our POS software.
-If you’re interested, join our launch list to be notified as we expand our beta: http://www.foodonatruck.com/stay-updated/
+If you’re interested, join our launch list to be notified as we expand our beta: https://www.foodonatruck.com/stay-updated/

 Happy food trucking.